microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 ````

-### Uploading Documents to Azure Cosmos DB
+### Upload Documents to Azure Cosmos DB

-The contents of the Yacht details are stored in the directory **`/artifacts/cosmos-db/contoso-yachts`**
+There are JSON documents in the **`/artifacts/cosmos-db/contoso-yachts`** folder that need to be uploaded to the corresponding Azure **`yachts`** Cosmos DB containers respectively.
+These JSON documents contain details about the yachts owned by Contoso Yachts.

+For Cosmos DB, you can upload the JSON documents using the REST API client file **`rest-api-yachts-management.http`** located in the **`/ContosoAIAppsBackend`** folder of your Codespace or student Resource package.

+The REST API client file is an interactive file that allows you to perform various CRUD commands against the Cosmos DB REST API.
+These commands allow you to upload each yacht record individually to the database.

+**NOTE:** This file uses the **[REST Client for VS Code by Huachao Mao](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)**.
+This is a VSCode extension which should already be installed if you are using GitHub Codespaces for this hack.
+If you are running the hack with a local setup, you will need to add the extension to VSCode.

-Make sure you manually copy and paste the JSON contents of each JSON file in this location and use the REST client in **`rest-api-yachts-management.http`** to send each document via the REST API to Cosmos DB.
-There are five JSON files.
+**TIP:** You will need to manually copy and paste the JSON contents of each JSON file into the REST client in the **`rest-api-yachts-management.http`** file to send each document via the REST API to Cosmos DB.

-To successfully upload the documents to Cosmos DB, please use the REST Client in VSCode and execute the appropriate commands from the **`rest-api-yachts-management.http`** script in your Backend folder.
-This commands allows you to upload each yacht record individually to the database.

-Simply Click on "`Send Request`" for each command to execute and upload each Yacht individually to the database.
+Click on "`Send Request`" for each command to execute and upload each yacht individually to the database.

 Each request should return a 200 HTTP status code.